dimitridublin/ms_project2/README.md

 #### Credits
 ##### Content
+* Website design was inspired from https://www.crazyegg.com/blog/example-travel-websites/
+* Enquiry form code adapted from template in https://bootsnipp.com/snippets/bx65A
+* Booking form code adapted from template in https://bbbootstrap.com/snippets/bootstrap-bootstrap-booking-template-free-download-snippets-95433518
+* Maps related JS code adapted from https://developers.google.com/maps/documentation/javascript/marker-clustering#maps_marker_clustering-javascript

 ##### Media
 Image credits:
-* All photos taken from Unsplash.com. (please see in-code HTML comments for more details).
+All photos taken from Unsplash.com.
+The photographs used are credited to alevision.co, Constantinos Kollias, Tania Mousinho, sun Ping chieh, Athens at a Glance, Sophie Dupau, HausPhotoMedia, reisetopia, Loes Klinker, Melissa Walker Horn, Dan Farrell, Vali Sachadonig, Diego García, Mark Lawson, Giulia Angotti, Mathew Schwartz, (please see in-code HTML comments for more details).

 ##### Acknowledgments
 I would like to thank my mentor Akshat Garg for his useful tips and comments.

+Many thanks to tutoring team for advising on coding issues when things were not working.

 I would also like to thank my class peers for their encouragement on the respective Slack channels.